common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/fr.md

 <!-- @ OPTIONAL @ -->
 <!-- What should people do before they use the data, for example Unicode normalisation or normalisation of extralinguistic tags -->

-The transcripts contain two different quotations, ’ and ', which should be normalized.
+The transcripts contain two different apostrophes, ’ and ', which should be normalized.

 ### Fields
 Each row of a `tsv` file represents a single audio clip, and contains the following information: